 New readers need as much phonemic awareness practice as they can get to build those important skills.
 These free online phonemic awareness games are the perfect way to provide repetition for kids!

 Technology can be such an amazing learning tool if used correctly.
-I love to utilize it to practice skills that require a lot of repetition and practice.
+I also love to utilize it to practice skills that require a lot of repetition and practice.
 My kids love it because it’s fun and super engaging.
 It is a win-win! 🙌

 The games I am highlighting here focus on specific phonological and phonemic awareness skills.
-All of these games are free to play (as of July 2019)!
+All of these games are also free to play (as of July 2019)!